Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.23 team ERA that ranks 16th among all MLB pitching staffs.
+- The Dodgers have the 16th-ranked team ERA across all league pitching staffs (4.21).

 © 2023 Data Skrive.
 All rights reserved.